The Fool (guitar): History

 The Fool, a "psychedelic fantasy", according to Clapton, was the brainchild of Marijke Koger who, along with Simon Posthuma, was a founding member of The Fool design collective.
 In early 1967, the collective were contacted by Robert Stigwood, then manager of Cream, to work on instruments and costumes for the band, which was about to leave London for their debut tour of the United States.
 Koger and Posthuma painted Clapton's Gibson SG, a drum kit for Ginger Baker, and a Fender Bass VI for Jack Bruce, which he did not like very much and played only on TV performances.

 The guitar made its debut as Cream played their first show in the United States on 25 March 1967 at the RKO theater on 58th Street, Manhattan, where Cream and The Who played a series of shows headlined by Mitch Ryder, Wilson Pickett, and promoted by Murray the K. Clapton used the guitar for most of Cream's recordings after Fresh Cream, particularly on Disraeli Gears, until the band broke up in 1968.
 After Clapton gave it to George Harrison, it passed to Jackie Lomax.
 It then passed to Todd Rundgren, who had seen Clapton play it during Cream's show at the RKO Theater and was "mesmerized" by it.
 According to differing reports, Rundgren reportedly either paid $500 for the guitar, was gifted the guitar, or just retained the guitar after Lomax failed to return to retrieve it, and had various repairs done to it.
 He had the guitar finished anew and retouched in places, and a portion of the neck and headstock was replaced.
 Rundgren sold the guitar in 2000 at auction for less than $150,000 to pay off a tax debt, donating 10% to Clapton's Crossroads Centre.
 The Fool was resold to a private collector a few years later for around $500,000.
 In November 2023, The Fool was purchased by Jim Irsay and The Jim Irsay Collection.
+It was most recently sold in March 2026 at a Christie's auction, setting the record price fetched for a Gibson guitar at just over $3 million.

 The Fool has had other work done: some of the control knobs have been replaced and, most notably, the original trapeze-style tailpiece was replaced with a stop-tailpiece.
 The guitar now has Grover tuners rather than the original Klusons.